oliviawestmacottssw/SSW.Rules.Content/rules/do-you-to-put-the-client-logo-on-the-pages-that-are-about-the-clients-project-only/rule.md

 ---

 It's very important to make clear which part of your proposal is relevant for the client or not.
-Adding the client logo in the pages related to their company is a good way to do this.​
+Adding the client logo in the pages related to their company is a good way to do this.